Joplin & Local History

 Edward Zelleken provided funding to build St. Peter’s Church.
 The Zellekens were devoted members of the church.
 Charles Schifferdecker purchased the large round stained glass window that hangs over the front entrance.
 This impressive art glass window allows the morning sun rays to bathe the 1,000-seat sanctuary and main altar.
 Constructed in 1906, the Gothic Revival style St. Peter the Apostle Catholic Church was designed by Joplin architect Austin Allen for $50,000.

 Originally the site of a dairy farm during the 1890s, Charles Schifferdecker purchased this property in the early 1900s, then leased a portion of the land to three local businessmen for the development of Electric Park.
 The park featured rides, sideshows, animals, musical entertainment, concessions, and souvenir stands.
-Architect John H. Stem, a Kansas City and Newark amusement park designer, selected a distinctive Moorish style for the Joplin site.
+Indianapolis-based architect John H. Stem, who built amusement parks in Kansas City, Kansas, and Newark, New Jersey, selected a distinctive Moorish style for the Joplin site.
 The theme park represented the new era of electricity as thousands of electric lights draped the structures and most park visitors arrived via electrically powered streetcars.
 Although the legend of the park prevailed long after it closed, the business operated a short period of time from 1909 to 1912.

 Charles Schifferdecker served on the Joplin Park Board.
 As a park advocate, he graciously donated to the community a 40-acre tract in western Joplin to be used as a city park.
 Schifferdecker Park is located a mile and a half west on 4th Street.
 Upon his death, an additional 120 acres were gifted to the city.
 The park is the home of an 18-hole public golf course, a swimming pool, and a history and science museum.